-♠ EMERGENCY 24 HOUR SUPPORT: 1-562-204-1188
+■ EMERGENCY 24 HOUR SUPPORT: 1-562-204-1188

 ^{}Except as otherwise stipulated in any of the following enclosed Emission Control System Warranties (when applicable) for the Emission Control System: U.S. Environment Protection Agency (EPA) and/or California Air Resources Board (CARB).
+Whichever warranty applies for the longer period, either this 3 year limited warranty or the applicable Emission Control System Warranty, shall supersede the other.